AdobeDocs/experience-platform.en/help/dashboards/user-defined-dashboards.md

 >
 >You can change the chosen data model by selecting the pencil icon (![Pencil icon.](./images/user-defined-dashboards/edit-icon.png)) in the left rail.

-Select the add icon (./images/user-defined-dashboards/add-icon.png) next to an attribute name to add an attribute to either the X or the Y axis.
+Select the add icon ([An add icon.](./images/user-defined-dashboards/add-icon.png)) next to an attribute name to add an attribute to either the X or the Y axis.

 ![The widget composer with the add icon dropdown highlighted to add attributes a widget axis.](./images/user-defined-dashboards/attributes-dropdown.png)